 To finish off our article, here are what we think are the best travel guides for Brazil:

-- Lonely Planet Brazil (Buy) – the best-selling guide book for Brazil but no way near the best in our opinion.
+- Lonely Planet Brazil (Buy UK / US) – the best-selling guide book for Brazil but no way near the best in our opinion.
 If you like and are used to Lonely Planet then this is a good option, but if you’re looking for something a bit different, that doesn’t condescend you and goes more in-depth into Brazilian culture then we would recommend you look elsewhere.

-- Insight Guides: Brazil (Buy) – a decent overview before you head to Brazil with some good suggestions, especially for the big cities.
+- Insight Guides: Brazil (Buy UK / US) – a decent overview before you head to Brazil with some good suggestions, especially for the big cities.
 If you’re planning on just spending 2-3 weeks travelling around Brazil then this will do you fine.
 If you’re going to be spending more time than that in Brazil we would recommend the Moon, Fodor’s or Footprint guides.

-- The Rough Guide to Brazil (Buy) – this was a great guide book.
+- The Rough Guide to Brazil (Buy UK / US) – this was a great guide book.
 Unfortunately it hasn’t been updated since 2009 so don’t expect it to be the most up-to-date.
 If Rough Guide could get around to updating this one then it would be a hell of a guide book.
 That said, if you are trying not to spend too much money and see this second hand then it is probably still worth a purchase.

-- Brazil Footprint Handbook (Buy) – Footprint’s Handbook series are our favourite handbook.
+- Brazil Footprint Handbook (Buy UK / US) – Footprint’s Handbook series are our favourite handbook.
 They are the most detailed, with a good understanding of destinations that doesn’t treat its readers like a bunch of chancers going from drug-fuelled party-to-party on a swift Brazilian retreat, and with good maps and layouts to boot.
-However, their latest edition doesn’t come out ’til February 2014 and their last edition is out-of-stock so you’ll have to wait a little while before you get your hands on it.

-- RECOMMENDED: Fodor’s Brazil 2014 (Buy) – in light of the fact that we haven’t seen the latest Brazil Footprint Handbook (because it hasn’t been released yet) we currently recommend Fodor’s Brazil 2014 as the best Brazilian travel guide you can get right now.
+- RECOMMENDED: Fodor’s Brazil 2014 (Buy UK / US) – we currently recommend Fodor’s Brazil 2014 as the best Brazilian travel guide you can get right now.
 They don’t have the best maps but have lots of information on planning your trips, different itineraries you could use which cover a large base of interests, and lots of cultural info and listings, they are definitely a good bet and well worth an investment.